ignatas/ORN/README.md

+## DISCLAIMER
+The code was made just for fun and I'm not responsible for if usage (or any parts) All what you do - you do it at own risk
+May cause ban (as minimum)
+If you have no idea how to do something then better don't

 ## Preparations
 This project was created using nodejs version 10.15.3.
 In case of issues with launching test-cases check installed nodejs version.